 Dr. Geisner is a clinical psychologist and Assistant Professor in the Psychiatry and Behavioral Sciences Department at the UW.
 She received her doctorate in psychology from the University of Washington in 2008.
-She has received a grant from NIAAA to develop and study the effectiveness of a personalized web-based feedback intervention for college students with high risk drinking and depressed mood.
-She is a co-investigator on a multi-site NIAAA grant examining parent-child communication about college drinking.
+She is currently the Lead Principal Investigator on a 3 campus, collaborative NIDA grant to develop and study the effectiveness of a personalized interventions for college students who misuse prescription stimulant medications.
+She is a co-investigator on two multi-site NIAAA grants.
+One is examining parent-child communication about college drinking while the other looks at the effects of alcohol use in the transition between college and work.
 Other research has focused on college student health and risk behaviors including gambling, event specific prevention (21st birthday and Spring Break drinking), and athletes.
-She has published over a dozen journal articles, presented posters and presentations at national conferences, and serves as an ad-hoc reviewer on several journals.
+She has published over two dozen journal articles, presented posters and presentations at national conferences, and serves as an ad-hoc reviewer on several journals.
 She conducts clinical supervision with psychiatry residents and psychology students at Outpatient Psychiatry and the UW’s Psychological Services and Training Clinic.
 Irene provides therapy to patients with a wide range of presenting problems at the UW’s Outpatient Psychiatry Clinic, and has done clinical group and individual supervision on studies utilizing Motivational Interviewing in delivering BASICS.

 Turrisi, R, Larimer, M., Mallett, K, Kilmer, K., Ray, A., Mastroleo, N, Geisner, I. M., Grossbard, J., Tollison, S., Lostutter, T., & Montoya, H. (2009).
 A randomized clinical trial evaluating a combined intervention for high-risk students.
 Journal of Studies on Alcohol and Drugs, 70, 555-67.